emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 About ambiguous
 ===============

-ACID support has led to the fact that the domain model is not really pure.
+ACID and Two-phase transaction support has led to the fact that the domain model is not really pure.
 The domain model has pure interface, behaves like realy plain object, and is inherited from the ``object`` class.
 In fact, the instance of the model does not contain data, but refers to the data structure through descriptors.
 It's a titanic work to implement it in the KISS style.